 Regardless of whether Haloacetic acids and other disinfection byproducts surpass safe levels or whether they cause disease, it will not make any difference.
 You'll have 100% assurance that you're protected.

 Keeping yourself and your family protected against all types of danger is consistently the main concern.
-This ought to be the same with regards to contaminants, disinfection byproducts like haloacetic acids, viruses and microbes in your drinking water.
-As perfect and sound as your water may look, you can't be sure that each glass of water you drink is protected.
+This ought to be the same about contaminants and disinfection byproducts like haloacetic acids, viruses, and microbes in your drinking water.

 ← Older Post Newer Post →